strimzi/proposals/036-kraft-mode.md

 This is what gives the name to this proposal as well as to the feature gate discussed later.

 Strimzi aims to support the ZooKeeper-less Kafka and the KRaft protocol.
+The issue [strimzi/strimzi-kafka-operator#5615](https://github.com/strimzi/strimzi-kafka-operator/issues/5615) can be used to track the overall progress and production-ready support for KRaft.
 Since the announcement of the KIP-500, we are making sure that Strimzi is as ready as possible for when the KRaft mode becomes production-ready.
-This includes for example adopting the new APIs based on Kafka instead of ZooKeeper in components such as User Operator or Cruise Control.
+This includes for example adopting the new Kafka Admin APIs using Kafka instead of ZooKeeper in components such as User Operator or Cruise Control.
 But right now, you cannot really use Strimzi to run Kafka with the KRaft mode enabled.
 That makes it hard to continue working on some of the additional tasks needed to have Strimzi production-ready with KRaft in the future.
 For example the work on the readiness / liveness probes, Topic Operator improvements, upgrades etc.